SpectoLabs/hoverfly/readme.md

 ## Admin UI

 The Hoverfly admin UI is available at [http://localhost:8888/](http://localhost:8888/).
+It uses the [API](api) (as described below) to change state.
+It also allows you to wipe the captured requests/responses and shows the number of captured records.
+For other functions, such as export/import, you can use the API directly.

 ## Hoverfly is a proxy